 There are two unused short jingles within the game, which might be an unused alternate race start and finish jingles, respectively.

 A few car textures are inscribed with the word 'polys' in out of the way or unused portions of the image.
 This refers to Polys Entertainment, the original name of developers Polyphony Digital.
 It should be noted that these texture tags appear too in the previous game, since these cars originate from there with no significant changes to GT2 except for updated rims.

 Mitsubishi Lancer Evolutions are singled out for special treatment.
 Possibly owing to the fact that the various models differ only slightly, most of their textures forwent the Polys writing in favour of identification text.
-Excepted were the Evo II, III and IV, whose textures are devoid of any text whatsoever (note the Lancer Evolutions that had those identification text are new to GT2, except for II since the texture sheet were based on the Evo III):
+Some exceptions would be the Evo II, III and IV, whose textures are devoid of any text whatsoever (note the Lancer Evolutions that had those identification text are new to GT2, except for II since the texture sheet were based on the Evo III):

 |The Gran Turismo series|

 |PlayStation||Gran Turismo (Prototype) • Gran Turismo 2 (Prototype)|

 |PlayStation 2||Gran Turismo 3: A-Spec (Prototype) • Gran Turismo Concept • Gran Turismo 4 Prologue • Gran Turismo 4 (Prototype) • Tourist Trophy|